Scientific presentation

 -

-The Southern Ocean (SO) is a very turbulent system and a key component of the climate system.
+The Southern Ocean (SO) is a highly turbulent system and a key component of the climate system.

-Despite covering only about 30% of the ocean area, models indicate that it is responsible for about 50% of the uptake of human-made (anthropogenic) CO2.
+Although it covers only about 30% of the ocean surface, models indicate that it is responsible for about 50% of anthropogenic CO2 absorption (human).

-The ability of Polar POD to remain stable in energetic seas, will reduce air and water measurement platform interferences that usually affect air-sea exchange measurements conducted from large research vessels.
+Polar POD's ability to remain stable in rough seas will reduce the impacts that affect air-sea exchange measurements taken from large research vessels.

 -